Shift-Cyber/FBC-2022-Spring-CTF/README.md

 [**Solution:**](solutions/re-forensics/mission_impossible) ```solutions/re-forensics/mission_impossible```
 > flag{mission_not_that_impossible}

 **Intended Solution:** Finally we require the user to do some actual reverse engineering in a disassembler/decompiler/debugger.
-Here the user must identify that a password is randomly generated at runtime and bypass this check in a debugger, or forecfull point the instruction pointer to the flag function.
+Here the user must identify that a password is randomly generated at runtime and bypass this check in a debugger, or forecfull point the instruction pointer to the defuse_bomb function to foce the flag to stdout.

 **Teaching Points:** This is some legitimate reversing skills.
 We are starting to teach binary navigation in a debugger and the idea that you can control anything happening locally, so if a function is generating something you want and you have a binary, you can simply identify it and generally force it to execute.